Toward a Millimeter-Scale Tendon-Driven Continuum Wrist with Integrated Gripper for Microsurgical Applications: MATERIALS AND METHODS

 \section{MATERIALS AND METHODS}

-The backbone comprises repeat hollow rhombohedral unit cells (see Fig.~\ref{fig:overview}), as in Childs et. al.~\cite{Childs2021_FRAI}.
+The wrist features a square cross section with side length of 1.25\,mm and total length of 3.75\,mm.
+The wrist comprises repeat hollow rhombohedral unit cells (see Fig.~\ref{fig:overview}), as in Childs et. al.~\cite{Childs2021_FRAI}.
 Flexural bending about each axis results from elastic deformations of the unit cells, which can be individually modeled as a parallel set of conjoined thin plates.
 The unit cells are torsionally stiff because of the relatively small thickness of the thin plate sections relative to their width and length.

 As a proof-of-concept, we designed a simple gripper which can be controlled by pulling a centrally-routed tendon (Fig.~\ref{fig:overview}b).
 The tendon symmetrically bends the simply supported ends of the center plate, bringing the gripper jaws closer until they make contact.